William Tennant (Royal Navy officer): Captain of the Repulse

-On 6 February 1942 he was promoted to rear-admiral, and in February 1943 received a mention in despatches for his part in operations on Madagascar.
+On 6 February 1942, Tennant was promoted to rear-admiral and in February 1943 received a mention in despatches for his part in the Battle of Madagascar.

 Normandy

 In June 1944, Tennant was placed in charge of the naval side of the transport, assembly and setup of the two Mulberry harbours that provided port facilities for the coming invasion of Normandy.
-In August, he supervised the laying of the Pluto pipelines between France and England, which provided much needed fuel supplies for the ongoing conflict.
-For his efforts in the success of the Normandy invasion, Tennant was appointed Commander of the Order of the British Empire by King George VI, and also received the United States Legion of Merit.
+In August, he supervised the laying of the Pluto pipelines between France and England, which provided fuel for the Allied expeditionary force.
+For his efforts in the success of the Normandy invasion, Tennant was appointed Commander of the Order of the British Empire by King George VI and was awarded the United States Legion of Merit.

 Post-war service

 Tennant was promoted to vice-admiral on 27 July 1945, and upgraded to Knight Commander of the Order of the Bath in December 1945 for his war service.
 Appointed commander of the America and West Indies Station in 1946, he was promoted to admiral on 22 October 1948, and remained there until he retired in August 1949.
 In 1950, he was named Lord Lieutenant of Worcestershire, in which capacity he served until his death at the Worcester Royal Infirmary in 1963.